SAI examples

 Sets and lists can index all values found by indexing the collection column.

-Multiple indexes can be created on the same map column in a table so that map keys, values, or entries can be queried.
+Maps can index a map key, map value, or map entry.
+Multiple indexes can be created on the same map column in a table so that map keys, values, and entries can be queried.

-to index the full content of a frozen collection.
+Frozen collections can be indexed using FULL to index the full content of a frozen collection.

 Set